mastodon/documentation/content/en/user/network.md

 {{< figure src="/assets/dm-column.jpg" caption="A list of conversations containing direct messages." >}}

-In Mastodon, direct messages are simply toots that have the "direct" visibility selected.
+In Mastodon, direct messages are simply posts that have the "direct" visibility selected.
 Visibility can be selected per-post, which allows changing the privacy level later in a thread.
 The direct messages column currently shows a list of all conversations containing a direct post.
 Clicking on a conversation will load the associated thread.

 {{< figure src="/assets/dm-thread.jpg" caption="A direct message in a thread." >}}